 These problems are noticeable as your decoder starts displaying error codes on your television screen.
 Multichoice decoders display errors and the accompanying message such as: “ E04-4(Please insert the Smartcard) and E06-4(The Smartcard is either faulty or has been inserted upside down.
 If it is faulty, please take it to the nearest…..Agent).
 How to solve the DStv installation wizard and booting errors!
 What causes a decoder smartcard error?

 ◆ Wears due to constant removal can cause Smartcard problems.

 ◆ Not placing your decoder on level ground or piece of furniture. ( Some do keep their slanty.
 Make sure it is securely positioned.

 ◆ Shaking a decoder while it is on and working.
 Avoid shaking or moving around your decoder while it is on with its smart card inserted.
 If you do, you will most likely have a Smartcard error.

 ◆ Not cleaning your decoder and its environment as frequent as possible.
-Dust do cause a faulty Smartcard.
+Dust does cause a faulty Smartcard.
 Avoid removing your Smartcard from your decoder for whatever reasons.
-Your decoder is not water resistant.
+Your decoder is not water-resistant.

 Avoid moisture from accumulating inside your device.
-Avoid placing your smartcard where you have flames or very hot temperature.
+Avoid placing your smartcard where you have flames or very hot temperatures.
 How to fix DSTV faulty smartcard errors codes without visiting any DStv office

 The two major smartcard errors, the “ E04-4" error and the “E06-4" can be solved by following these tips: